multilogin-marketing/multilogin-marketing/README.md

 <details>
 <summary><strong>What are the alternatives to Multilogin Cloud Phones?</strong></summary>

-Other cloud phone platforms include GeeLark, DuoPlus, VMOS Cloud, BitCloudPhone, Redfinger, LDCloud, and MoreLogin Cloud.
+Other cloud phone platforms include GeeLark, DuoPlus, VMOS Cloud, and BitCloudPhone.

 What sets Multilogin apart: real Android hardware with genuine device identifiers (IMEI, Android ID, MAC), combined with a leading multi-account browser in one unified dashboard.
 Most alternatives focus only on mobile or require separate tools for web workflows.